Democrats set to shake up start of 2024 presidential primary

 The proposal has been championed by President Joe Biden and would have South Carolina hold its primary on Feb.
 3. That would be followed three days later by New Hampshire and Nevada, the latter of which is swapping the caucus it used to hold in favor of a primary.
 Georgia would vote fourth on Feb.
 13, followed by Michigan on Feb.
 27, with much of the rest of the nation set to vote on Super Tuesday in early March.

-“This isn’t just about us,” Trev Robertson, president of the South Carolina Democratic Party, told a gathering of the DNC Southern caucus earlier this week.
+“This isn’t just about us,” Trav Robertson, chairman of the South Carolina Democratic Party, told a gathering of the DNC Southern caucus earlier this week.
 “This is a regional thing, and it’s making us all look good.”

 States voting early in the primary have major influence since White House hopefuls struggling to raise money or gain political traction often drop out before visiting areas outside the first five.
 The move marks a major shift from the current calendar, which had started with Iowa’s caucuses for the last five decades, followed by New Hampshire’s primary and subsequent contests in Nevada and South Carolina.

-Note: This story has been corrected to reflect that Robertson’s first name is Trav, not Trev, and that he is chairman, not president, of the South Carolina Democratic Party.